ChuanYuDev/Movies_Full-Stack_Web_Application/README.md

 # Movies Full-Stack Web Application
 ## Description
-- Movies Full-Stack Web Application is a portfolio project designed to demonstrate end-to-end full-stack development with **an Angular frontend, Firebase hosting, an ASP.NET Core backend, SQL Server data persistence, JWT-based authentication, role-based authorization, Azure cloud deployment with CI/CD pipelines**.
+- Movies Full-Stack Web Application is a portfolio project designed to demonstrate end-to-end full-stack development with **an Angular frontend, Firebase hosting, an ASP.NET Core backend, SQL Server data persistence, JWT-based authentication, role-based authorization, Azure cloud deployment with Azure DevOps pipelines**.

 - The application allows all users to browse movie-related information, registered users to rate movies and administrators to manage data for genres, actors, theaters, and movies.